Liberation day for farmers, announcements made by FM will hugely benefit them: BJP

 "Today's announcements will hugely benefit farmers and enhance their incomes," he said.
 Senior BJP leaders and Union ministers Prakash Javadekar and Ravi Shankar Prasad lauded the package.

+Prasad said the announcement made on Friday focuses on creating a resurgent infrastructure for farming, dairy, animal husbandry and fishing.
+In an apparent rejection of criticism from some quarters that the central government has not handed over cash to the poor in this time of crisis, he noted that over Rs 52,000 crore has gone into hands of the needy through direct benefit transfer and other digital mode of payments.

+Over Rs 1,000 crore was delivered by postmen through Aadhaar-enabled payments to the remotest regions of the country, Prasad said.
+Javadekar said the announcements made in the last three days address immediate problems and also correct many wrongs done in the past.

-Large sections of the needy population, including farmers, senior citizens and women, have been given cash by the government, he said..
+Large sections of the needy population, including farmers, senior citizens and women, have been given cash by the government, he said.
+Another BJP leader Gajendra Singh Shekhawat, also a Union minister, said the government has taken one step to meet short-term needs of farmers and has also taken two steps to ensure sustainable agricultural growth and turn it profitable.

 ALSO READ